 Terms and Conditions: The Terms and Conditions set out below (Terms) will apply to all wine ordered from Kingston Estate Wines (Sales) Pty Ltd ABN 95 167 546 769 (Seller) through by any person (Buyer).

-Dispatch Condition: Wines will be clarified, cold stabilised, loaded via a 0.45 micron nominal filter and ready for bottling.
+Dispatch Condition: Wines will be clarified, cold stabilised, loaded via a 0.45 micron absolute filter and ready for bottling.
 All wines will be fit for human consumption and comply with the relevant destination wine regulations.

 Delivery (Incoterms 2010): As per invoice issued by the Seller.